zayd-saqib/bspwm-dotfiles/README.md

 ```
 You also need rofi power menu for the power button on Polybar and Oh My Zsh for some quality-of-life improvements for the shell.
 ## How do i use these dotfiles?
-Copy .zshrc into your home folder, then copy everything else into the .config folder ($HOME/.config)
+Copy .zshrc into your home folder, then copy everything else except the "assets" folder into the .config folder ($HOME/.config)
 ## Screenshots:
 ### BSPWM, Picom and Polybar